groom115/Trading-app-frontend/README.md

 ## Running Locally

-Follow these simple steps to get the application up and running on your local machine:
+Follow these simple steps to get the application up and running on your local machine at port 3000:

    ```bash